 Moreover, the design was most likely underpowered for the relevant statistical comparisons in both studies (see below for calculations).
 On the one hand, this was due to the relatively low sample sizes (n = 12 in Dehaene et al., 1993; and n = 24 in Fias et al., 1996).
 On the other, only 15 repetitions per experimental cell (i.e., per number magnitude and response-key assignment) were used.
-Later methodological studies proposed to use at least 20 repetitions and 20 participants to detect the SNARC effect, and even more repetitions and participants to detect differences in the size of the SNARC effect (Cipora & Wood, 2017).
-Following the effect-size sensitivity approach (Giner-Sorolla et al., 2020), we have run power calculations to determine SNARC slope differences between the two number ranges that are detectable in a t-test for two dependent samples at different adequate power levels (adapting Monte-Carlo simulations by Wickelmaier, 2022using the R package pwr by Champely et al., 2018).
+Later methodological studies proposed to use at least 20 repetitions and 20 participants to detect the SNARC effect, and even more repetitions and participants to detect the SNARC effect (Cipora & Wood, 2017).
+Following the effect-size sensitivity approach (Giner-Sorolla et al., 2020), we have run power calculations to determine SNARC slope differences between the two number ranges that are detectable in a t-test for two dependent samples at different adequate power levels (adapting Monte-Carlo simulations by Wickelmaier, 2022).
 For the sample size used by Fias et al. (1996) and with the standard deviations they observed, our calculations revealed that at power levels of .80, .90, and .95, only SNARC slope differences between the two number ranges of minimum 11.0 ms (d = 0.60), 12.7 ms (d = 0.69) and 14.1 ms (d = 0.77) could have been detected, respectively.
-Note that we ran these calculations within the frequentist framework, which corresponds to the data analysis by Fias et al. (for power calculations in both the frequentist and the Bayesian framework, see https://doi.org/10.17605/OSF.IO/Z43PMRoth, Lukács, et al., 2022, created using the R packages rmarkdown by Allaire et al., 2022; and knitr by Xie, 2022; and BayesFactor by Morey et al., 2015).
+Note that we ran these calculations within the frequentist framework, which corresponds to the data analysis by Fias et al. (for power-calculations in both the frequentist and the Bayesian framework, see https://doi.org/10.17605/OSF.IO/Z43PM, created using the R packages rmarkdown by Allaire et al., 2022; knitr by Xie, 2022; and BayesFactor by Morey et al., 2015).
 However, such differences in SNARC slopes are very unlikely, even in case of AMdependency, because they would be larger than the typically observed SNARC slopes themselves.
 Because of the lack of related information in Dehaene et al.'s (1993) paper, we were not able to run such power calculations for their results; but because their sample was even smaller, they could have detected only even larger differences.